If your home has been sat on the market for a while, your agent might recommend staging it. But what is home staging?

-Since most believe home staging is mainly about decluttering, start by cleaning the living spaces by removing as much as possible.
-Then when a room looks bare, then start to add a few pieces back in.
-Think about how each piece works in the context of the space.
+As part of home staging is decluttering, start cleaning your living and dining rooms.
+Aim to remove as much clutter as possible.
+When a room looks bare, then you can start to add a few pieces back in.
+Consider how each piece works in the context of the space and keep experimenting.

-When you have a nice curated collection on display, consider adding a few accessories.
-For example, in the living room, layering a few cushions on a chair will add depth and make the room feel like a pro has been in.
+When you have a curated collection on display, consider adding som accessories.
+For example, in the living room, layering a few cushions on a chair will add depth and make the room feel lived in.

 If you already have a fair amount of cushions, then adding a cashmere throw over one sofa will add further interest.

-Just a few simple changes to a dining room can make the space inviting.
+A few simple changes to a dining room can make the space inviting.
 Start by moving the table into the centre.
-While it may be more practical to push it out the way, this can make the room look smaller.
+You might have pushed it to one side for practicality, but this can make the room look smaller.

 You don’t need to lay the table.
 However, some fresh flowers and maybe a table runner will make the room spark the viewer’s imagination.

-A popular myth is that you need to redeisgn your kitchen in order to achieve the maximum price.
+A popular myth is that you need to redesign your kitchen in order to achieve the maximum price.
 However, there are a few home staging tricks we can use instead.

-Our cheapest idea is to clear the countertops of everything, then add a few essentials back, evenly spaced over the kitchen.
-While it’s tempting to purchase new cabinet doors, repainting is just as effective.
-If you want to update the handles as well then this is usually money well spent.
+Our cheapest idea is to clear the worktops of everything, then add a few essentials back, evenly spaced over the kitchen.

-Moving on to the bathroom, much like with the kitchen.
-You don’t need to spend a lot of money.
-A good clean, repaint and touch up, is more than enough.
-Again, it’s perfectly fine to have a few toothbrushes and bottles on display, however, you don’t need to have the whole counter filled.
+Again, it’s perfectly fine to have a few toothbrushes and bottles on display, but you don’t need to have ever shelf filled.

 Beautify the garden

-Much like the front, spend your time making the transition between house and garden feel natural.
+Spend your time making the transition between house and garden feel natural and seamless.
 Usually, all this requires is trimming plants around the house and replacing a few potted plants.